 Leaders of business-to-business companies (businesses that sell to other companies rather than to individual consumers) often wonder if the cost of marketing is worth the rewards.
-They wonder what kind of return they will get if they implement a full marketing plan that goes beyond the basic minimums of marketing.
-For most B2B companies, who have traditionally relied on sales people to generate revenues, it’s difficult to determine how an investment in marketing will pay off.
+They wonder what kind of return they will get if they implement a strategic marketing plan that goes beyond the basic minimums of having a website and some sales sheets.
+For many business-to-business (B2B) companies, it’s difficult to determine how an investment in marketing will pay off.
 In short, they're not sure what the business case for marketing in their company is.

-If your company is thinking about marketing but is having a hard time coming up with the math to make the business case, here’s a way to generate some supporting quantification.
+If your company is thinking about marketing but is having a hard time coming up with the math to make the business case, here’s a structure to help.

-For each area, consider the impact that marketing can have for your business – some areas will yield stronger opportunities than others.
+For each area, estimate the impact that marketing can have for your business – some areas will yield stronger opportunities than others.

-1. Share of wallet (increasing revenues and profits from existing customers)
+1. Share of wallet (increasing sales to existing customers)

 Do your existing customers know about your full product line?
-Could they be buying more from you that the one product or service that they currently buy?
+Could they be buying more from you than the one product or service that they currently buy?

 Most B2B companies believe that their customers have a limited understanding of their full product line.
-Marketing is the tool by which companies can raise awareness of their full product and service line to their existing customer base.
+Marketing is the tool by which companies raise awareness of their full product and service line to their existing customer base.
 This means they get more revenue (share of wallet) from their existing customers.
 It grows sales, and it builds a moat around existing customers by reducing their likelihood of turning to other suppliers.

 To quantify the impact that marketing can make in this area for your company, consider the potential lift to your revenues if customers knew about your full product or service line.

 ACTION: Write down a percentage of your existing revenue that you could grow by educating existing customers about your full service and product line.
 Be realistic.
 Some companies have a big opportunity here and some companies have a minimal opportunity.

 Does the image that your company presents in the market accurately portray the business?
 Does it reflect the quality and integrity of the services you provide, the experience of your team, and the benefits that you deliver?